Nike kicks off Cole Haan, Umbro auction process-sources

-(Reuters) - Nike (NKE.N) has kicked off the sales process of its leather handbag maker Cole Haan and soccer gear unit Umbro with a number of parties signing confidentiality agreements, according to sources with knowledge of the auctions.
+June 14 (Reuters) - Nike has kicked off the sales process of its leather handbag maker Cole Haan and soccer gear unit Umbro with a number of parties signing confidentiality agreements, according to sources with knowledge of the auctions.

 Nike and Goldman Sachs declined to comment.